2024 End of Year Book Survey

 Image is a stack of books.
 The book on the bottom is Part of Your World by Abby Jimenez.
 The second book is Emily Wilde's Encyclopaedia of Faeries by Heather Fawcett.
 The third book is a manga.
 It's Demon Slayer #1 by Kimetsu No Yaiba and Koyoharu Gotouge.

 In addition to the physical books on my TBR, I’m currently listening to My Body by Emily Ratajkowski.
-My Body is a memoir where Emily talks about her beauty, her body and how those have both been exploited in this industry.
+My Body is a memoir where Emily talks about her beauty, her body, and how those have both been exploited.
 I have had two audiobooks on hold for a long time.
 They are Icebreaker by Hannah Grace and What Doesn’t Break by Cassandra Khaw.
-I’m not sure when I will get access to both of those books since I have been in a queue for a least a month for both.
+I’m not sure when I will get access to both of those books since I have been in a queue for at least a month for both.

 It will be a great feeling once I finish reading these books.
-I can think about what books I want to purchase for my collection and potentially going back and re-reading books on my shelves.
+I can think about what books I want to purchase for my collection, and potentially go back and re-read books on my shelves.

 Butcher & Blackbird by Brynne Weaver